Skip to main content

 Audio redaction

-The audio redaction will mute the audio, and remove any transcript (and captions based on the transcript), for the selected range.
+Audio redaction is also applied to a selected time range, and will mute the audio, and remove any transcript (and captions based on the transcript), for that period of time.
 The transcript for the selected range will be replaced by grey squares.

 Note that other than an immediate undo, you won't be able to un-redact the audio later.